Center for Career Development

 Doctor of Medicine students

-- Assists students in understanding the important steps necessary toward their journey of self-authorship and engagement in continual self-assessment and reflection to identify their skills, abilities and interests in the selection of a medical specialty.
+- Assist students in understanding the important steps necessary toward their journey of self-authorship and engagement in continual self-assessment and reflection to identify their skills, abilities and interests in the selection of a medical specialty.

 Learning community outcomes: